-But the true natural successor to today’s 1080p screens and televisions is undoubtedly 4K resolution, which is also marketed as Ultra HD (UHD).
+Well the true natural successor to today's 1080p screens and televisions is undoubtedly 4K resolution, which is also marketed as Ultra HD (UHD).
 There are four times as many pixels, which means four times as much detail.

 Movies look good at 1080p, but in 4K the picture is utterly breath-taking.
 And as long as your PC can handle the processing demands, playing games on a 4K display is an amazing experience.

 When choosing a monitor, you need to take into consideration factors like color gamut and response time.
 Response time is a reflection on how good the panel will be for gaming and the faster the better.
 You also - naturally - need to work out which panel size you need.
 27-inch displays are the sweet spot for us, although you can get some cracking deals on larger displays, too.